EnesBrt/Job-aggregator-web-app/README.en.md

 # Job Aggregator Web App

 Job Aggregator is a web application that allows users to search and apply for job offers.
-The application uses the Pôle Emploi API to retrieve job offers based on the user's search keywords.
+The application uses the France Travail API to retrieve job offers based on the user's search keywords.

 ## How to use the project